F-I-D-O/Manuals/manuals/Programming/Git.md

 1. on any other machine, rename the branch locally

 Not that if the branch is protected or default, we cannot delete it directly.
 In that can, we need to remove the protection first, usually using the web interface of the particular remote.

+## Moving commits to a new branch
+Sometimes, we make changes to the master branch, but then we realize that we should rather move them to a new branch as it is experimental stuff.
+To do that,

+1. stash uncommitted changes we want in the master branch, if there are any
+1. checkout the master branch
+1. create a new branch
+1. reset hard the master branch to the last commit before the changes were made
+1. force push with the `--force-with-lease` parameter to the remote

 # Remote Repositories